Governance and Framework

 ABOUT THE BOARD

-The Board meets formally on a regular basis, it met on ten occasions during 2022.
+The Board meets formally on a regular basis.
+It met on nine occasions in 2024.
 It has a schedule of matters specifically reserved to it for decision and is satisfied that the direction and control of the Group is firmly in its hands.
 The Group’s annual budget and rolling five-year financial plan are reviewed and approved by the Board.
 The Board receives the latest management accounts in advance of each meeting, with detailed comparison of actual to budget included in these accounts.
-Significant contracts, not in the normal course of business, major investments and capital expenditure are also subject to review by the Board.

 Each non-executive Director brings independent judgement to bear on all matters dealt with by the Board including those relating to strategy, performance, resources and standards of conduct.

-All members of the Board have access to the Company Secretary and the Company’s professional advisors as required.
-This ensures that Board procedures are followed, and that applicable rules and regulations are complied with.
+All members of the Board have access to the Company Secretary and the Group’s and Company’s professional advisors as required.
+This ensures that Board procedures are followed and that applicable rules and regulations are complied with.
 Each Director received appropriate briefing on being appointed to the Board.

 AUDIT AND RISK COMMITTEE

-Members: Gerry Gray (Chair) Gerard Murphy, Eleanor O’Neill, Frank Hayes, Kevin McCarthy and Tommy Doherty (independent member).
+Members: Gerry Gray (Chair), Gerard Murphy, Eleanor O’Neill, Kevin McCarthy and Tommy Doherty (independent member).
 Mr Tommy Doherty was appointed as an independent member to the Audit and Risk Committee in September 2022.
-The Audit and Risk Committee comprises non-executive Directors, the worker representative Director and the independent member and operates under formal terms of reference.
-It met on five occasions in 2022.
-The role of the Audit and Risk Committee is to support the Board in relation to its responsibilities for issues of risk, control and governance and associated assurance.

 The Audit and Risk Committee is independent from the financial management of the organisation.
 In particular the Audit and Risk Committee ensures that the internal control systems, including internal audit activities, are monitored actively and independently.
 The Audit and Risk Committee reports formally to the Board after each meeting.
 The Committee may review any matters relating to the financial affairs of the Group, in particular, the annual financial statements, the financial control framework, the Assurance and Compliance function (including internal audit), reports of the external and internal auditors and proposed changes to accounting policies.
 The Chief Executive, Chief Financial Officer, the Assurance and Compliance Director and other senior managers are normally invited to attend these meetings as appropriate.
-The Committee oversees the selection process for the appointment of the external auditors (which includes agreeing fees) and makes a recommendation to the Board in this regard.
-The Audit and Risk Committee meets with the external auditors to plan and subsequently review the results of the annual audit.
-The external auditors also meet privately with the Committee.
-The Assurance and Compliance Director reports directly to the Committee and the Committee is responsible for approval of the internal audit plan.
-The Assurance and Compliance Director also meets privately with the Committee.

 A framework to formally identify risk and assess the effectiveness of internal controls has been established.
 Assurance and Compliance function monitors the Group’s control systems by examining financial reports, by testing the accuracy of the reporting of transactions and by otherwise obtaining assurances that the systems are operating in accordance with the Group’s objectives.
 Management’s response to significant risks identified and their reporting procedures are also evaluated.